-The Clean Cobalt and Copper Framework and Supplier Code of Conduct describes our commitment and approach for achieving sustainability, conducting our business responsibly and respecting human rights in our operations and supply chain.
+The Clean Cobalt & Copper Framework and Supplier Code of Conduct describes our commitment and approach for achieving sustainability, conducting our business responsibly and respecting human rights in our operations and supply chain.

-Compliance with the OECD Due Diligence Guidance is a goal in the Clean Cobalt and Copper Framework, and as such has been translated into our management systems and policies, in particular the Metalkol Human Rights Statement of Commitment, which has been reviewed and reissued in the relevant period.
-The Clean Cobalt and Copper Framework and the Metalkol Human Rights Statement of Commitment summarises our salient risks (set out below) and establishes the governance structure for our human rights due diligence practices.
+Compliance with the OECD Due Diligence Guidance is a goal in the Clean Cobalt & Copper Framework, and as such has been translated into our management systems and policies, in particular the Metalkol Human Rights Statement of Commitment, which has been reviewed and reissued in the relevant period.
+The Clean Cobalt & Copper Framework and the Metalkol Human Rights Statement of Commitment summarise our salient risks (set out below) and establishes the governance structure for our human rights due diligence practices.
 The Metalkol Human Rights Statement of Commitment ensures our alignment with ERG's Group level Human Rights Policy, which has been approved by the ERG Board.
 It lays out our commitment to respecting human rights and describes our approach for achieving this.
 It applies to all our operations and employees.
-All of these documents are available on the ERG website (www.eurasianresources.lu).
+All of these documents are available on the ERG website.

-On 11 October 2021, ERG adopted a CAHRA Procedure, which applies to the wider ERG Group.
-However, as the DRC is considered to be high risk, the principles set out in the CAHRA Procedure had been applied to Metalkol and the additional diligence procedures described in the OECD Guidance were already adopted and incorporated into the management systems described below and in the Clean Cobalt and Copper Framework.
+ERG has in place a CAHRA procedure, which applies to the wider ERG Group.
+The DRC is considered to be high risk and the principles set out in the CAHRA procedure have been applied to Metalkol RTR in relation to the additional diligence procedures described in the OECD Guidance.

 At Metalkol RTR, the General Manager is responsible for overall governance and for managing risks including those related to human rights.
 This process forms part of the overarching enterprise risk management system which applies to all aspects of risk in relation to the business and is governed by the ERG Risk Management Policy and related policies and procedures.
-These are detailed further in our annual Sustainable Development Reports.
+These are detailed further in our ERG Sustainable Development Report.

-A Human Rights Working Group is responsible for approving and overseeing the implementation of the Clean Cobalt and Copper Framework and Human Rights Statement of Commitment.
-The Human Rights Working Group is chaired by the General Manager and comprises representatives from senior management including Compliance and Legal, Processing, Community and Responsible Mineral Development, Human Capital, Environment, Health & Safety, Security, Procurement and Supply Chain and Government Relations.
+A Human Rights Working Group is responsible for approving and overseeing the implementation of the Clean Cobalt & Copper Framework and Human Rights Statement of Commitment.
+The Human Rights Working Group is chaired by the General Manager and comprises representatives from senior management including Compliance and Legal, Processing, Community and Responsible Mineral Development, Human Capital, Environment, Health & Safety, Security, Procurement and Supply Chain, and Government Relations.
 The Human Rights Working Group meets on a regular basis.